Éamonn Cregan: Offaly

 Cregan took charge of the Offaly senior inter-county team in late 1992.
-At the time Offaly were an up-and-coming hurling team in the championship, however, it would be 1994 before Cregan's charges first tasted success.
-That year Offaly contested the Leinster final with Wexford providing the opposition.
-That game saw Cregan's side defeated Wexford by 1–18 to 0–14 giving Offaly their first Leinster title under Cregan's tenure.
-The subsequent All-Ireland semi-final saw Offaly defeat Galway by 2–13 to 1–10.
-Ironically, the 1994 All-Ireland saw Offaly take on Cregan's own native-county of Limerick.
-The game was a close affair, however, Limerick went five points ahead with four minutes left in the game and it looked as if they were about to capture their first title in twenty-one years.
-The next five minutes, however, produced one of the most exciting and explosive endings to an All-Ireland final ever.
+At the time Offaly were an up-and-coming hurling team in the championship; however, it would be 1994 before Cregan's charges first tasted success.
+That year Offaly contested the Leinster SHC final with Wexford providing the opposition.
+That game saw Cregan's side defeated Wexford by 1–18 to 0–14, giving Offaly a first Leinster Senior Hurling Championship (SHC) title under Cregan's tenure.
+The subsequent All-Ireland SHC semi-final saw Offaly defeat Galway by 2–13 to 1–10.
+Ironically, the 1994 All-Ireland SHC saw Offaly take on Cregan's own native-county of Limerick.
+The game was a close affair; however, Limerick went five points ahead with four minutes left in the game and it looked as if they were about to win a first title in twenty-one years.
+The next five minutes, however, produced one of the most exciting and explosive endings to an All-Ireland SHC final ever.
 Johnny Dooley was about to take a close-in free and was given the signal from Cregan to take a point.
 Dooley had only one thing on his mind and scored a goal to turn the game on its head.
 Limerick lost possession after the puck-out and Offaly rampaged up the field for another goal courtesy of Pat O'Connor.
 Four unanswered points followed and Offaly captured the victory by 3–16 to 2–13.
 The victory, however, came at a cost to Cregan.
-He was the first outside manager to defeat his own native-county in an All-Ireland final and naturally he had mixed feelings about the win.
-He appeared very calm at the final whistle and seemed gutted that victory had come at the cost of beating his own county in the final.
+He was the first outside manager to defeat his own native-county in an All-Ireland SHC final, and, naturally, he had mixed feelings about the win.
+He appeared very calm at the final whistle, and seemed gutted that victory had come at the cost of beating his own county in the final.